msherif4/kodo/docs/source/introduction.rst

 Quick Start (building Kodo examples and unit tests)
 ---------------------------------------------------

-.. _getting_started:
+.. _quick-start:

-If you are primarily interested in quickly trying some Kodo examples or building the unit-tests, we have tried to make that really easy.
+If you are primarily interested in quickly trying some Kodo examples or building the unit-tests, we have tried to make that as easy as possible.
 Provided that you have the `Tools Needed`_ installed.

 .. note:: We recommend trying to build and run the unit-tests, before
           using Kodo in your own project.
-However, if you want to skip this step you may jump directly to :ref:`include-kodo-in-project`
+However, if you want to skip this step you may jump directly to :ref:`using-kodo-in-your-application`

-1. Navigate to the directory containing the Kodo sources:
+1. Navigate to the directory where you have downloaded the Kodo source code:

    ::